Project 1: Building a shell

 ls

-program that lists files in a directory or the gcc
+program that lists files in a directory or thegcc

-shell will try to locate the executable program file in a directory
+compiler.
+These programs are not part of the shell.
+Instead, the shell will try to locate the executable program file in a directory based on the$PATH

 environment variable.
-If the program
+If the program is found, the shell usesfork()

-(or better yet, posix_spawn()
+(or better yet,posix_spawn()

-) to run the program in a
+) to run the program in a separate process. - Shell built-ins

 - These are commands that look like distinct programs, but